LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Evaluating LLMatic

+Figure \ref{fig:lossGen} illustrates that each component of \texttt{LLMatic} is necessary. \texttt{Mutation-Only-LLMatic} and \texttt{Network-Archive-LLMatic} are the closest to \texttt{LLMatic}, which validates our choice to weight the probability of mutation higher. \texttt{Crossover-Only-LLMatic} performs the worst, as it does not benefit from the exploration abilities provided by the mutation operator \citep{ullah2022analysis}.
+Both operators (mutation and crossover) together provide exploration and exploitation abilities to \texttt{LLMatic}, which appear necessary to find high-quality and diverse networks. \texttt{Prompt-Archive-LLMatic} performs poorly, indicating that the network archive is an important aspect in finding high-performing networks.
+However, both archives together demonstrate competitive results.

+We use EfficientNet-B0, which is the state-of-the-art network on CIFAR-10 \citet{tan2019efficientnet} as an indicator of where our algorithm stands.
+EfficientNet-B0 was searched via methods applied by \citet{tan2019mnasnet} and is slightly larger than the original study as they were targeting more FLOPS.
+The original study required $8,000$ evaluations, while \texttt{LLMatic} requires $2,000$ evaluations to find a competitive network.
+EfficientNet-B0 was first trained on the ImageNet dataset~\citep{deng2009imagenet} and then on CIFAR-10 via transfer learning~\citep{torrey2010transfer}.
+This is an advantage for EfficientNet-B0 as ImageNet has many classes and is an order of magnitude larger dataset.

-\autoref{fig:archives} demonstrates how each archive is being filled on average.
-We can see the prompt archive contains high-performing individuals who have the first few prompts and higher temperatures.
-Some of the good-performing individuals do have lower temperatures which suggests that sometimes it is good to pick deterministic layers.
-For network archives, we see the majority of competitive networks having high depth-to-width ratios and higher flops.
-This means that these networks are deep but not wide.
-On the other hand, we have high-depth and width individuals as well.
-Around $15$ networks are competitive networks in this archive which sits at the median point of the number of niches filled in the archive.
+Figure \ref{fig:archives} demonstrates how each archive is filled on average.
+We can see that the prompt archive contains high-performing individuals who have the first few prompts and higher temperatures.
+Some of the high-performing individuals do have lower temperatures, which suggests that sometimes it is useful to generate neural network layers in a less stochastic manner.
+For network archives, we observe a diversity of high-performing networks with respect to both FLOPS and width-to-depth ratio.
+More than $20$ individuals are competitive networks in this archive.

-To look with more depth into why we choose the probabilities being $0.7$ for mutation and $0.3$ for crossover, we observe the number of trainable networks generated per generation.
-This is to be considered common knowledge that the more working individuals we have, the more chances of getting high-performing individuals.
-For this purpose, we train LLMatic with uniform probabilities, and $0.3$ for mutation and $0.7$ for crossover.
-We observe that uniform probabilities are still competitive with the original setting while giving crossover more probability makes it worse.
-The results of these experiments and results of the ablation study for Mutation-Only-LLMatic and Crossover-Only-LLMatic drive us to the conclusion that mutation should be given more probability of being selected.
+To investigate our choice of probabilities for crossover and mutation ($0.3$ and $0.7$, respectively), we observe the number of trainable networks generated per generation (see Figure \ref{fig:crossmut}).
+We use this as a measure, since the more functional individuals we have, the greater the chance of high-performing individuals.
+For this purpose, we train \texttt{LLMatic} with uniform probabilities, and $0.3$ for mutation and $0.7$ for crossover.
+We observe that uniform probabilities are still competitive with the original setting, while increasing the crossover probability makes it worse.
+The results of these experiments and results of the ablation study for \texttt{Crossover-Only-LLMatic} and \texttt{Mutation-Only-LLMatic} lead us to the conclusion that mutation should be given more probability of being selected.